SkylineCommunications/dataminer-docs/develop/CICD/GitLab/CICD_GitLab_Examples.md

 uid: CICD_GitLab_Examples
 ---

-# GitLab CI/CD Examples
+# GitLab CI/CD examples

-## Basic Deployment Example
+## Basic deployment example

 This is a basic pipeline for uploading to the catalog and/or deployment to DMAs connected to dataminer.services.